fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Own plugin license fields in telemetry reports match by plugin slug (API URL filter now receives both arguments).
 * Removed: Telemetry payloads no longer include client-reported `license_status` (resolved server-side).
 * Improved: Telemetry send failures are logged to WooCommerce logs (source: `fc-telemetry`).
+* Improved: Fluid Checkout settings moved from WooCommerce > Settings to the new Fluid Checkout menu.
+The old settings tab now shows a link to the new page.
+* Improved: PRO settings are always shown on the settings page, and are unlocked when Fluid Checkout PRO is active.
+* Improved: Locked settings are no longer saved, even if their values are changed in the form.
+* Fixed: Country list settings from add-ons are now displayed on the new settings page.
 * Added: Optional/Opt-in site environment reports sent to Fluid Checkout to help improve compatibility and support.
 Sends at most once every 7 days when the environment changes, or every 4 weeks when unchanged.
+* Added: License Keys tab on the settings page.
+License keys appear there when a licensed plugin or add-on is active.
+* Added: Address Autocomplete, Address Book and VAT Assistant tabs on the settings page.
+Their options are shown locked until the add-on is active.
+* Added: Address Autocomplete debug options on the Tools tab, locked until the add-on is active.
 * Fixed: Admin notices not registering correctly because notice hooks used actions instead of filters.
+* Fixed: Message shown when no integrations are available now appears inside the Integrations section.

 = 4.2.7 - 2026-08-19 =